VIS4ROB-lab/covins/readme.md

 COVINS is an accurate, scalable, and versatile visual-inertial collaborative SLAM system, that enables a group of agents to simultaneously co-localize and jointly map an environment.

 COVINS provides a server back-end for collaborative SLAM, running on a local machine or a remote cloud instance, generating collaborative estimates from map data contributed by different agents running Visual-Inertial Odomety (VIO) and sharing their map with the back-end.
 COVINS also provides a generic communication module to interface the keyframe-based VIO of your choice.
 Here, we provide an example of COVINS interfaced with the VIO front-end of [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
-We provide guidance and examples how to run COVINS on the [EuRoC dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
+We provide guidance and examples how to run COVINS on the [EuRoC dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets), as well as information beyond basic deployment, for example how the COVINS back-end can be deployed on a remote cloud computing instance.

 ## Index
 1. [Related Publications](#related_publications)